The Comptroller doesn’t have authority to change how the NYPD answers a 911 call. The Comptroller does have authority to publish what the calls cost.

 The report does not claim shifting these categories away from NYPD eliminates risk.
 It claims the data shows the alternative responders generate fewer claims per call than NYPD does.
 The settlement math is the argument.

-Why the $117M Number Anchors the Report
+Why the $117M Number Sharpens the Case

 The report frames the operational question this way: when an avoidable share of settlement dollars trace to a specific call category, the cheapest reform is to stop sending the call to the same responder.